 Cannabis had an extremely busy year in 2017.
 The new year started with someone changing the iconic Hollywood sign to say Hollyweed, and only got weirder from then on out.
 There were quite a few political things going on in America, including Donald Trump getting sworn in as the President of the United States.
 Pot protesters made sure to be there for his inauguration, passing out roughly 9000 joints to help keep the peace during the tumultuous times.
 No one has been able to get a clear read on how his administration is going to address the existing drug war, with Attorney General Jeff Sessions evading a firm answer on how the federal government is going to treat state marijuana laws and claiming outrageous things such as his opinion that cannabis is only "slightly less awful" than heroin.

 Although marijuana prohibition turned 80 this year, there were still some good things to happen.
-Nevada's recreational cannabis market opened up for business and New Hampshire's decriminalization law took effect.
+New Hampshire's decriminalization law took effect.
 Senator Cory Booker from New Jersey introduced a bill that could legalize cannabis nationwide.
 Vermont's legislature became the first to approve recreational cannabis, but its Governor later vetoed the bill.
 A legalization coalition in Michigan obtained 360,000 signatures to place the issue on its 2018 ballot and New York added PTSD as a qualifying condition for medical marijuana.

 Even with all the positive movement in the cannabis medicalization and legalization efforts, news came out that more people were arrested in 2016 for pot than for murder, rape, aggravated assault, and robbery—combined!
 California also banned the use of drones and self-driving cars for weed delivery.
 And Maine's Governor vetoed legislation that would've allowed for retail legalization.
 We still clearly have a long way to go before the laws in America reflect the fact that support for legalization is at an all-time high.